Frequently Asked Questions

 Can I use functional affirmative action programs if our data has no way to differentiate our various functions or business units?

-No. An organization must be able to produce statistical reports by function or business unit if it intends to prepare functional affirmative action programs.
+No. Your organization must be able to produce statistical reports by function or business unit if it intends to prepare functional affirmative action programs.